Silver Apples of the Moon (Morton Subotnick album): Legacy

 In 1992, The Wire ranked the album as one of the "100 Most Important Records Ever Made".
 In 2014, Fact included the album in their list of "The greatest electronic albums of the 1950s and 1960s", with contributor Joseph Morpurgo describing the significant work as "an involving set of fizz-bang electronics."
 In 2015, Spin included it in a list of the 1960s' greatest alternative albums, where the editors called it an "electronic masterpiece" and Subotnick's "major statement, a manifesto on behalf of the idea that electronic music need not be forever 'otherwordly [sic]' in its textures or rhythms."
 In 2017, Pitchfork ranked it at number 83 in their list of "The 200 Best Albums of the 1960s".
 In its accompanying write-up, Kevin Lozano wrote that: "In a decade dedicated to the exploration of the fringes, of moon landings and subatomic exploration, Silver Apples was another attempt to break open the door into the future and walk on through."
-Statistics-based website Acclaimed Music ranks the album as the 1,763rd most critically acclaimed album ever.

-In 2009, it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
+In 2009, it was one of 50 recordings chosen by the United States Library of Congress to be added to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
 BBC Radio 3 count the album among their "Fifty Modern Classics", and in an accompanying 2012 documentary, author Rob Young celebrated the album while Four Tet explained how the album stood out to him as a classic.
-On 19 January 2018, ARTnews hosted a symposium on the album at New York University, with the help of NYU Music Technology and the Humanities Initiative, to commemorate the album's 50th anniversary.
+On January 19, 2018, ARTnews hosted a symposium on the album at New York University, with the help of NYU Music Technology and the Humanities Initiative, to commemorate the album's 50th anniversary.
 A documentary on Subotnick, also named Subotnick, was also released as part of the album's anniversary celebrations, alongside vinyl and CD re-issues of the album.
 Subtonick performed Silver Apples of the Moon at Adelaide Festival on 7 March 2014, using a re-creation of the first Buchla (the original is housed in the Library of Congress).
-He also performed the piece at REDCAT theatre in Los Angeles on 13 February 2018 to commemorate its 50th birthday.
+He also performed the piece at the REDCAT theatre in Los Angeles on February 13, 2018, to commemorate its 50th birthday.

+Robert Hunter named the Grateful Dead song "Silver Apples of the Moon" from the band's 1991 album Infrared Roses after Subotnick's album.
+English band Laika also named their 1994 album Silver Apples of the Moon after Subotnick's album.